My Metalworking Shop

 The Atlas 10F lathe and the 50 pound Little Giant Trip Hammer.
 Sorta in the foreground is my VERY small worktable.

-Her's a better view of the "Blacksmith Shop" area.
+Here's a better view of the "Blacksmith Shop" area.
 The forge has a 14" diameter flue.
-Bigger is better!

 Feel free to email me if you see anything you are curious about.